sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 As such, we have worked in the open on this pilot to enable another department to leverage this work if they choose.
 All useful documents related to this pilot have been added to the [micro-acquisition repository](https://github.com/canada-ca/micro-acquisition) on GitHub to create a ‘package’ that other departments could use if they choose to implement a similar initiative.
-Internally, all documentation related to this pilot (including documentation that contains personal info that cannot be shared) is stored on the IT Strategy SharePoint site (https://014gc.sharepoint.com/sites/IITB-ITStrategy/) in the [Micro-acquisition pilot folder](https://014gc.sharepoint.com/sites/IITB-ITStrategy/Shared%20Documents/Forms/AllItems.aspx?newTargetListUrl=%2Fsites%2FIITB%2DITStrategy%2FShared%20Documents&viewpath=%2Fsites%2FIITB%2DITStrategy%2FShared%20Documents%2FForms%2FAllItems%2Easpx&id=%2Fsites%2FIITB%2DITStrategy%2FShared%20Documents%2FSTRATEGIES%20AND%20INITIATIVES%2FMicro%2DAcquisition%20pilot&viewid=d33d4b65%2Df5f8%2D4604%2Daa42%2D5f0a6b952413) within the Strategies and Initiatives folder.
+Internally, all documentation related to this pilot (including documentation that contains personal info that cannot be shared) is stored on the IT Strategy SharePoint site (https://014gc.sharepoint.com/sites/IITB-ITStrategy/) in the [Micro-acquisition pilot folder (internal link)](https://014gc.sharepoint.com/sites/IITB-ITStrategy/Shared%20Documents/Forms/AllItems.aspx?newTargetListUrl=%2Fsites%2FIITB%2DITStrategy%2FShared%20Documents&viewpath=%2Fsites%2FIITB%2DITStrategy%2FShared%20Documents%2FForms%2FAllItems%2Easpx&id=%2Fsites%2FIITB%2DITStrategy%2FShared%20Documents%2FSTRATEGIES%20AND%20INITIATIVES%2FMicro%2DAcquisition%20pilot&viewid=d33d4b65%2Df5f8%2D4604%2Daa42%2D5f0a6b952413) within the Strategies and Initiatives folder.

 When it comes to pilots, the benefit is not only success but what is learned.
 As documented in this report, the team learned a great deal over the course of this pilot.